Sure, you knew things weren't perfect in your marriage. But it seemed like you got along pretty well as a couple.

 Your divorce will go from friendly to flammable in a millisecond.
 And will drain your bank account even faster.

-Ever hear of a cost-effective or amicable divorce that involved divorce lawyers, litigation or court?
+Ever hear of a cost-effective or amicable divorce that involved divorce lawyers, litigation or family law court?

 And even if you're tempted to do any of these four things, you're smart enough to know that none of them are good for you or your children.